 - Are your initial ideal members at the same life stage?

 - Do they share a profession or aspire to a specific role or career?

 - Do they come from a similar background or geographic location?

 - What are their goals or motivation to join your membership site?

 - Why aren’t they able to achieve these goals on their own?

-In answering these questions, do interviews with people who you think could be your initial ideal members and listen to how they describe themselves and what motivates them.
-The insights you’ll get from these conversations (and subsequent choices you make in defining who you are going to serve first) will make a huge difference in successfully building a membership site.
+Once you answer these questions, do interviews with people who you think could be your initial ideal members and listen to how they describe themselves and what motivates them.
+The insights you’ll get from these conversations will make a huge difference in successfully building a membership site.

-Today, there’s a new breed of modern community platforms that have emerged to deliver a much more integrated and natural membership website, without the need for any custom development or a separate Facebook group.
+Today, there’s a new breed of modern community platforms that have emerged to deliver a much more natural and integrated membership website experience than in the past.
+These platforms allow you to build sleek websites with powerful features without the need for custom development.